HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

         make_unlink.bat
         ```

+## Install/Uninstall DXClient from NpmJS registry

+Use `npm install @hcl-software/dxclient` command to install the latest version of DXClient.

+Use `npm install -g @hcl-software/dxclient` command to install DXClient globally.

+Use `npm uninstall @hcl-software/dxclient` command to uninstall.

+This option to install/uninstall are avaialble from HCL DX 9.5 CF221 deployment.
+The latest version you install will be "221.0.0".

+## Using container of DXClient from Harbor registry

+1. Pull the docker image from https://hclcr.io/harbor/projects/95/repositories/dxclient/artifacts-tab using the below command.

+    ```
+     docker pull hclcr.io/dx-public/dxclient:IMAGE_TAG
+    ```

+2. To download DXClient scripts, go to [dxclient-scripts](https://github.com/HCL-TECH-SOFTWARE/dxclient-scripts) of the HCL-TECH-SOFTWARE GitHub repository.
+In this repository, you can find the installation and usage details, and the latest scripts for using the containerized version of DXClient which is openly distributed in [HCL DX Open Harbor](https://hclcr.io/harbor/projects/95/repositories/dxclient/artifacts-tab).

 ## Verifying your DXClient installation

 Successful installation of the DXClient tool can be checked by using the "`dxclient -V`" command, which should show the version of the DXClient tool installed.